 St. Moritz–Corviglia unites wellness and winter sports like no other ski region.
 How?
 For starters, with the world’s first yoga slope.
 This region has always possessed a unique and luxurious ambience, which is why Coco Chanel, Jacques Cartier, Conte Rossi and Philippe de Rothschild decided to establish the Corviglia Ski Club here in 1930.
 Ever since, it is been a popular rendezvous among the international jet set.

-Experience the magic of winter in the Engadin St. Moritz ski region and fall in love with Corviglia’s unique lifestyle.
+Experience the magic of St. Moritz and fall in love with Corviglia’s unique lifestyle.